earthobservations/wetterdienst/docs/pages/api.rst

 The API for the historical weather data mainly consists of the following functions:

+- **discover_climate_observations:**
+    - prints out available time resolution, parameter, period type combinations and subsets of it depending on the entered arguments

 - **metadata_for_dwd_data:**
     - discover what data for a set of parameters (parameter, time_resolution, period_type) is available, especially which stations can be found.